Maricode-40/studiotatto-FrontEnd/README.md

 ## About the project

 The aim of this project has been to create the necessary views for the development of the Studio Tatto.
 Customers can register and log in/ log out.
-They can also view their profile an dpersonal data to update it.
+They can also view their profile an personal data to update it.
 There are three different users the super admin the user and the tatoo artist.

 ## Views